Single attosecond XUV pulse source via light-wave controlled relativistic laser-plasma interaction: Thomson Back Scattering Scheme: Acknowledgements

 \section{Acknowledgements}

-ELI-ALPS is supported by the European Union and co-financed by the European Regional Development Fund (ERDF) (GINOP-2.3.6-15-2015-00001).
+The ELI ALPS project (GINOP-2.3.6-15-2015-00001) was supported by the European Union and co-financed by the European Regional Development Fund.
 S.K. and M.S. acknowledge the High Performance Computation (HPC) facility at ELI-ALPS.